• 01273 524000

 Our offer differs very much from national companies that provide this service, for instance you may not know where the person is prior to the cremation, it may not be clear where the cremation will take place or who is providing this service.
 These things may not concern you (and that’s absolutely fine) but if you do want to know that they are in the care of a local company and you want the option to say goodbye in person then you can get in touch if this is something that you feel is right for you.

-We charge £1,700 for this service, for more details click here.
+For more details click here.

 personal funeral ceremonies arka brighton